sapegin/washingcode-book/manuscript/book.md

 We, developers, hate to do the same work twice. _Don’t repeat yourself_ (DRY) is our mantra.
 But when you have two or three similar pieces of code, it may be still to early to introduce an abstraction, no matter how tempting it is.

-Leave with the pain of code duplication, maybe it’s no so bad in the end, and the code is actually not exactly the same.
+Leave with the pain of code duplication, maybe it’s not so bad in the end, and the code is actually not exactly the same.
 Some level of code duplication is healthy and allows you to iterate and evolve code faster.

 It’s hard to manage shared code in large projects with many teams.
 New requirements for one team may not work for another team and break their code, or you end up with unmaintainable spaghetti monster with dozens of conditions.

-Imagine your team is adding a comment form: a name, and email, a message and a submit button.
+Imagine your team is adding a comment form: a name, an email, a message and a submit button.
 Then another team needs a feedback form, so they find your component and try to reuse it.
 Then your team also wants an email field, but they don’t know that some other team uses the component, so they add a required email field, and break the feature for the other team users.
 Then the other teams needs a phone number field, but they know that your team is using the component without it, so they add an option to show a phone number field.
 A year later two teams hate each other for breaking their code, and a component is full of conditions and impossible to maintain.
 Both teams would save a lot of time and have healthier relationships by maintaining separate components.

 [Duplication is cheaper](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) and healthier than the wrong abstraction.